hanneskod/comphlete/README.md

 ## Why?

-Say you have a cli script to read some data on a customer, using comphlete you can autocomplete customer ids directly from the command line.
+Say you have a cli script to read some data, using comphlete you can autocomplete data identifiers directly from the command line.
 It's both fun and powerful.
 And works well with symfony console apps.

 ## Installation